Arezookhalili/Arezookhalili.github.io/_posts/2023-03-18-Predicting-Customer-Loyalty.md

 ##### Predict On The Test Set

-To assess how well our model is predicting new data - we use the trained model object (here called *regressor*) and ask it to predict the *loyalty_score* variable for the test set
+To assess how well my model was predicting new data - I used the trained model object (here called *regressor*) and asked it to predict the *loyalty_score* variable for the test set.

 ```python
 # predict on the test set
 y_pred = regressor.predict(X_test)
 ```

 <br>
 ##### Calculate R-Squared

-R-Squared is a metric that shows the percentage of variance in our output variable *y* that is being explained by our input variable(s) *x*.
+R-Squared is a metric that shows the percentage of variance in the output variable *y* that is being explained by the input variable(s) *x*.
 It is a value that ranges between 0 and 1, with a higher value showing a higher level of explained variance.
 Another way of explaining this would be to say that, if we had an r-squared score of 0.8 it would suggest that 80% of the variation of our output variable is being explained by our input variables - and something else, or some other variables must account for the other 20%

-To calculate r-squared, we use the following code where we pass in our *predicted* outputs for the test set (y_pred), as well as the *actual* outputs for the test set (y_test)
+To calculate r-squared, I used the following code where I passed in my *predicted* outputs for the test set (y_pred), as well as the *actual* outputs for the test set (y_test)

 ```python
 # calculate r-squared for our test set predictions
 r_squared = r2_score(y_test, y_pred)
 print(r_squared)
 ```

-The resulting r-squared score from this is **0.78**
+The resulting r-squared score from this was **0.78**.

 <br>
 ##### Calculate Cross Validated R-Squared

 An even more powerful and reliable way to assess model performance is to utilize Cross Validation.

-Instead of simply dividing our data into a single training set, and a single test set, with Cross Validation we break our data into several "chunks" and then iteratively train the model on all but one of the "chunks", test the model on the remaining "chunk" until each has had a chance to be the test set.
+Instead of simply dividing our data into a single training set, and a single test set, with Cross Validation we can break our data into several "chunks" and then iteratively train the model on all but one of the "chunks", test the model on the remaining "chunk" until each has had a chance to be the test set.

 The result of this is that we are provided a number of test set validation results - and we can take the average of these to give a much more robust & reliable view of how our model will perform on new, unseen data!

-In the code below, we put this into place.
-We first specify that we want 4 "chunks" and then we pass in our regressor object, training set, and test set.
-We also specify the metric we want to assess with, in this case, we stick with r-squared.
+In the code below, I put this into place.
+I first specified that I wanted 4 "chunks" and then I passed in my regressor object, training set, and test set.
+I also specified the metric I wanted to assess with, in this case, I sticked to r-squared.

-Finally, we take a mean of all four test set results.
+Finally, I tookk a mean of all four test set results.

 ```python
 # calculate the mean cross-validated r-squared for our test set predictions
 cv = KFold(n_splits = 4, shuffle = True, random_state = 42)
 cv_scores = cross_val_score(regressor, X_train, y_train, cv = cv, scoring = "r2")
 cv_scores.mean()
 ```

-The mean cross-validated r-squared score from this is **0.853**
+The mean cross-validated r-squared score from this was **0.853**.

 <br>
 ##### Calculate Adjusted R-Squared

 When applying Linear Regression with *multiple* input variables, the r-squared metric on it's own *can* end up being an overinflated view of goodness of fit.
 This is because each input variable will have an *additive* effect on the overall r-squared score.
 In other words, every input variable added to the model *increases* the r-squared value, and *never decreases* it, even if the relationship is by chance.

 **Adjusted R-Squared** is a metric that compensates for the addition of input variables, and only increases if the variable improves the model above what would be obtained by probability.
 It is best practice to use Adjusted R-Squared when assessing the results of a Linear Regression with multiple input variables, as it gives a fairer perception of the fit of the data.

 ```python
 # calculate adjusted r-squared for our test set predictions
 num_data_points, num_input_vars = X_test.shape
 adjusted_r_squared = 1 - (1 - r_squared) * (num_data_points - 1) / (num_data_points - num_input_vars - 1)
 print(adjusted_r_squared)
 ```

-The resulting *adjusted* r-squared score from this is **0.754** which as expected, is slightly lower than the score we got for r-squared on it's own.
+The resulting *adjusted* r-squared score from this was **0.754** which as expected, was slightly lower than the score I got for r-squared on it's own.

 <br>
 ### Model Summary Statistics <a name="linreg-model-summary"></a>

-Although our overall goal for this project is predictive accuracy, rather than an explicit understanding of the relationships of each of the input variables and the output variable, it is always interesting to look at the summary statistics for these.
+Although my overall goal for this project was predictive accuracy, rather than an explicit understanding of the relationships of each of the input variables and the output variable, it was always interesting to look at the summary statistics for these.
 <br>
 ```python
 # extract model coefficients
 coefficients = pd.DataFrame(regressor.coef_)
 input_variable_names = pd.DataFrame(X_train.columns)